ndevadoss/7330-TermProject/README.md

 ## Conclusion:
 Based on our analysis we see that in 2016 there were 4 plans which has a actuarian value less than 70% for the state of MA and 17 for the state of NY
 Similarly from our second analysis we see that there is no PPO option with silver and there is no HMO with low metal option.
-The min member out of pocket of the HMO catatrophi plan in MA is a bit lower compared to the state of NY.
+The average min member out of pocket of the HMO plan in MA is a bit lower compared to the state of NY.
+Our third analysis of average having a baby deductible is lower for MA Vs NY.
+From all these analysis we observe that health plans in MA is better to that of NY.